juraj-blahunka/Framework-Packages/README.markdown

 Bachelor Thesis: Framework Extension Packages
 ---------------------------------------------

+A repository to enrich the Bachelor Thesis PHP framework's core package with other third party libraries.

-Repository contains these third party extensions so far:
+These third party extensions were added so far:

  - [Twig][1]
  - [Outlet][2]